ieshaw/ColorNoun/Execution/README.md

 ### Strategy Overviews

-This section is meant to convey a high level understandign of each strategy.
+This section is meant to convey a high level understanding of each strategy.

 #### Large Cap Index